tcm-marcel/scripts/ATIS print/README.md

 # ATIS print

 This script is for students at the KIT[1], who have access to an ATIS[2] account[3].
-It takes one or more files as argument and prints them remotely on a defined printer in the ATIS[2].
+It takes one or more files as argument and prints them remotely on a defined printer in the ATIS.

 ## Usage

-    .../ATIS_print [file(s)]
+The order of parameters is completely irrelevant.

+    .../ATIS_print [file(s)]* [-u user] [-p printer]

-- **files:** Regular expressions or single files are allowed.
-Currently, only filenames are allowed, no paths included.
+- **files:** Regular expressions and single files are allowed.
+- **user:** Specify a user for printing.
+This will dominate the default, but not override it permanently.
+Like a one-time-ticket.
+Useful for quickly printing things for others.
+- **printer:** Use given printer.
+Must be sw1, sw2, sw3 (monochrome) or farb1 (color).

 ## Dependencies